Bujagali Hydroelectric Power Station

-The Bujagali Power Station is a hydroelectric power station across the Victoria Nile that harnesses the energy of its namesake; the Bujagali Falls, in Uganda.
+The Bujagali Power Station is a hydroelectric power station across the Victoria Nile that harnesses the energy of its namesake, the Bujagali Falls, in Uganda.
 Construction began in 2007 and concluded in 2012.
 It was officially inaugurated on 8 October 2012 by Ugandan President Yoweri Museveni and Aga Khan IV in the presence of African politicians and investors.

-The capacity of the power station is 250 megawatts.
-The station was the largest hydroelectric energy source in Uganda, at the time it was commissioned.
+The 250-megawatt power station was the largest hydroelectric energy source in Uganda when it was commissioned.
 However, the planned Karuma and Ayago power stations would be larger.
 The funding for the station was a source of some concern, as investors joined and departed from the project.
 As of July 2014, the plant was managed by Bujagali Energy Limited, which selected Italian contractor Salini Impregilo to develop the project.

 Location

 The power station lies across the Victoria Nile, about 15.5 km north-west of the central business district of the city of Jinja and immediately north of the former location of the Bujagali Falls.
 It is at the border between Buikwe District to the west and Jinja District to the east.
 The coordinates of Bujagali Power Station are 0° 29'54.00"N, 33° 08' 15.00"E (latitude:0.498325; longitude:33.137500).